brownsugar/rsl-dev/README.md

 ## Web

-The main web app, build with Nuxt.js, deploy with Plesk Node.js extension.
+The main web app, built with Nuxt.js, deployed by Plesk Node.js extension.

-Before running `yarn install`, you need to create `.npmrc` in `/web` and add the Font Awesome Pro configuration in it to pull the private packages from npm.
+Before running `yarn install`, you need to create `.npmrc` in `/web` and add the Font Awesome Pro configuration in it to pull the private packages from NPM.

-Add this line at the end of `.npmrc` for Plesk to run node commands normally.
+Add this line at the end of `.npmrc` for Plesk to run the node commands normally.

 ```
 scripts-prepend-node-path=true